 With regards to the City of Windsor's own vehicle emissions, an important first step was taken with the purchase of 18 hybrid electric buses.
 These buses represent an immediate conversion of 18 percent of Transit Windsor's fleet to hybrid technology.
 The new buses use significantly less fuel than regular buses and represent a highly visible pilot project that is expected to generate public interest and support for improving the efficiency of City's fleet of vehicles.
 As the new buses are put into operation and garner attention on City streets, the City's initiative might encourage private individuals and the business community to invest in hybrid technology as part of their own vehicle purchases.

 Ultimately, Windsor's air quality is a regional problem that can only be addressed through engagement with other governments.
-The City of Windsor is partnering with other cities in South West Ontario to form a regional Clean Air Council, based on a model used in the Toronto area.
+The City of Windsor is partnering with other cities in South West Ontario to form a regional Clean Air Partnership based on a model used in the Toronto area.
 The objectives of the Clean Air Council are as follows:

 - Leverage maximum financial, human and other resources towards our principles